zapSNH/zapsCoolPhotonTheme/README.md

 **Make sure to delete the `user.js` file after you start Firefox so that it doesn't override any changes you make in `about:config`.**
 ____

-Download the release for your version:
+Download the release for your browser version:

 | __🪨 Static Release (stability)__ | __🛞 Rolling Release (features and bugfixes)__ |
 |-|-|